open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 > NOTE: The visibility of base layers cannot be changed through the method `setVisible`.
 > Call `activateBaseLayer` instead.

-##### WMTS
+##### OGC API Features

+To create an OGC API Features layer, use the `ogc-features` package.
+Details about the necessary steps are described in the package's [README](../ogc-features/README.md) file.

+##### OGC Web Map Tile Service (WMTS)

-To create a layer configuration for an OGC Web Map Tile Service (WMTS), you can use two configuration approaches:
+To create a layer configuration for a WMTS, use one of the following configuration approaches:

 1. Predefine options
 2. Request options from the services capabilities (see [OpenLayers API](https://openlayers.org/en/latest/apidoc/module-ol_source_WMTS.html#.optionsFromCapabilities))